FranDepascuali/ConstraintsMonitor/README.md

 # ConstraintsMonitor
-A tool to understand constraints warnings, without any additional setup.
+A tool to understand constraints warnings, only adding it as a dependency.

 ###
 Without **ConstraintsMonitor**: